-Bodh Gaya is the most important Buddhist pilgrimage place in the world.
-Located in the state of Bihar, it's here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
+Bodh Gaya is the most important Buddhist pilgrimage destination in the world.
+Located in the state of Bihar, India, it's here that Lord Buddha became enlightened during intense meditation under a Bodhi tree.
 The exact spot is now marked by the sprawling Mahabodhi temple complex.
-It's a very serene place.
-Monks from all over the world can be found sitting at the foot of an enormous carved Buddha statue, reading holy scriptures in deep contemplation.
+In this very serene place, monks from all over the world can be found sitting at the foot of an enormous carved Buddha statue, reading holy scriptures, and in deep contemplation.

 Bodh Gaya can also be visited as part of a pilgrimage to other Buddhist sites in India.
 Indian Railways operates a special Mahaparinirvan Express Buddhist Tourist Train.

 Another popular option is to travel to Bodh Gaya from Varanasi by car taking under six hours.

 When to Go

 The pilgrimage season starts in Bodh Gaya in September and reaches a peak in January.
 Ideally, the best time to visit weather-wise is between November and February.
 Avoid the monsoon season between June and September.
 The weather gets quite oppressive, followed by heavy rains.
 Summers, from March to May, are very hot.

 However, Bodh Gaya still attracts a large number of devotees during this time for Buddha Jayanti (Buddha's birthday) celebrations, held in late April or May.

 The elaborately carved Mahabodhi temple, Buddhism's holiest shrine, is the big attraction at Bodh Gaya.
 The temple was declared a UNESCO World Heritage Site in 2002.
 It's open from 5 a.m. to 9 p.m. daily, with chanting and meditation held at 5:30 a.m. and 6 p.m.